-Chicken Teriyaki or Teriyaki Chicken is a favorite not only in Japan, but in restaurants around the world.
+Teriyaki Chicken marinade is a favorite not only in Japan, but in restaurants around the world.
 The Teriyaki sauce you buy in the store might taste a bit different from the original Japanese version.
 But it’s so easy to make, you’ll never buy Teriyaki sauce again.

 When I was in Japan, grilled Teriyaki was everywhere, usually with fish and cooked over hot coals or a grill.
 This was one of my favourite meals in Japan, but most of us don’t have the luxury of grilling over coals, so a frying pan will do the trick.

 I usually double the recipe for a family of 4, I hate not having enough meat on my plate.
 It’s best to marinate the chicken thighs for at least 2 hours before frying, 20 minutes if in a hurry.
 I cut each thigh into 4-6 pieces.
-To substitute Sake, you can use Chinese Cooking Wine or Shaoxing Wine.
 If you don’t have Mirin, add an extra tablespoon of sugar and a tablespoon of dry sherry.
 Taste and adjust the Teriyaki sauce according to your own tastes, add extra sugar or soy, and optional grated ginger.
 Chicken thighs are juicier and more flavourful, and traditionally made with Japanese Teriyaki, but you can use chicken breast (but it will be drier).
-Honey can be substituted for sugar, but prefer sugar as I find Australian honey really changes the flavor of the Teriyaki.
+Honey can be substituted for sugar, but prefer sugar as I find Australian honey really changes the authentic flavor of the Teriyaki sauce.

 - 1 tablespoon vegetable oil